BEST KNOTS FOR SALTWATER FISHING

 There are hundreds of saltwater fishing knots, these are some of the best fishing knots you can use:

-- Uni knot: This type of knot is easy to tie and very strong.
+The Uni Knot or Duncan Knot is easy to tie and very strong.
 It’s good for connecting line to lures, snaps or swivels.
+Some anglers consider this fishing knot to be the best fishing knot for tying an eyed hook to a leader.

-- Blood knot: This knot will join two similar pieces of line, but a bimini twist or an Albright knot is best for joining fishing lines of different diameters.
+The blood fishing knot will help you join two similar pieces of line, but a bimini twist or an Albright knot is best for joining fishing lines of different diameters.
 Learn how to tie a dropper loop, and you’ll be able to tie your own bottom rigs.

 Now that you have been introduced to a few more commonly used knots, you probably want to know the best knot for saltwater fishing.
 Truth is, the best knot for fishing (whether saltwater or freshwater) is the one that best solves your needs.
 For example, you will find many occasions to use a uni knot to connect lines to lures regardless of the salinity of the water.